-32. Suicide attempt statistics found that cannabis wards off depression and suicide symptoms.
+38. Suicide attempt statistics found that cannabis wards off depression and suicide symptoms.

 A study conducted at Washington State University found that cannabis is able to combat anxiety, stress, and depression by affecting the individual’s feelings and overall well-being.
 Researchers also found that a single puff of cannabis— low in THC but high in CBD—may help individuals suffering from depression.

 Another older research found cannabis is associated with an estimated 5% reduction in total suicide rates among 30 to 39-year-old men.
 Findings published in High on Life: Medical Marijuana Laws and Suicide suggest that the ratification of the medical marijuana law in Germany is linked to a noteworthy reduction in total suicide rates.
 Thus, marijuana and lower suicide rates prove to be connected.

 Suicide has always been and still is a major issue around the world, affecting the lives of millions across the globe.
 Unfortunately, it is extremely difficult to detect the risk of suicide in individuals, as many successfully conceal the symptoms even from those who are closest to them.
 Teenage suicidal thoughts statistics are particularly worrying as well as the impact of the pandemic on all ages.

 Cannabis and CBD appear to be helpful, or at least not inspiring suicidal behavior, so more research is due.

 Finally, if you or someone you know shows signs of suicidal thoughts, don’t hesitate to ask for help.
 Stay safe and remember that you are loved.

 How many suicidal deaths happened in 2019 worldwide?